vtlim/permeability/README.md

 This repository contains scripts for preparing and analyzing molecular dynamics simulations to calculate membrane permeabilities via three approaches: (1) umbrella sampling, (2) adaptive biasing force, and (3) a variant of adaptive biasing force called meta-eABF.
 Simulations are run using the NAMD software package.

+This document last updated: Dec 4 2018

 References:
 1. [Calculation of Lipid-Bilayer Permeabilities Using an Average Force](http://pubs.acs.org/doi/pdf/10.1021/ct400925s)